School of the World

-Learn a new sport.
+Try something new.
 Costa Rica is home to year-round consistent waves, making it an ideal destination for learning how to surf.
 Whether you’ve surfed before and just need a refresher, or if you’ve never even touched a board before, there is a Costa Rica surfing lesson for you.
 Those looking to incorporate another mind-body pursuit into their vacation schedule can opt for a Costa Rica yoga retreat.
 Taken together, yoga can help to accelerate progress on the waves, ensuring the most out of your vacation time.
 If you’d like to focus instead on just yoga, you can deepen your understanding of this ages-old art while practicing both in a studio and in the serene natural landscapes of Costa Rica.

 Make lasting memories.
-You may not always remember your trip to that “must-see” museum, or what you ate at that trendy restaurant with the miles-long waiting list.
-But chances are you will remember trying out your newly-learned Spanish phrases in a local village, or finding your center at a yoga retreat on the beach.
-By taking a learning vacation in Costa Rica, you’ll experience a different side of the country—one that’s far from the tourist trail.
-You’ll expand your mind and your skill set while also living in the culture, giving you a different perspective than those that just visit for the sun and sand.
+If you’re like us, you spent a lot of your pandemic time sifting through old photos attempting to relive the journeys you’ve taken in the past.
+To no surprise, some trips stand out more than others.
+You may not have remembered your trip to that “must-see” museum, or what you ate at that trendy restaurant with the mile-long waiting list.
+If you set out on a Costa Rica learning vacation, chances are you will remember trying out your newly-learned Spanish phrases in a local village or finding your center at a yoga retreat on the beach.
+Learning vacations in Costa Rica offer the opportunity for you to experience a different side of the country—one that’s far from the tourist trail.
+You’ll expand your mind and your skillset while also living in the culture, giving you a different perspective than those that just visit for the sun and sand.

 Ready to create your own Costa Rica learning vacation?
 Email us at [email protected] to start planning your adventure.